jimm/csvlixir/README.md

 # To Do

 I'm working on support for `Stream` I/O, but I'm having problems.
-The code for reading from a stream can't work on a line at time, since column data can span multiple lines.
-I can't seem to get
+CSVLixir needs to read data a character at a time, not a line at a time, since column data can span multiple lines.
+I may have to do my own buffering.